 No army, criminal syndicate or police force, no matter how brutal and well equipped, can enforce obedience that exceeds local majorities’ willingness to impose it upon themselves.
 Without a corresponding Learner transformation, revaluing the common currency of public responsibility is an exercise in futility.
 It is a waste of time—be it at gunpoint or using non-lethal weapons and mass propaganda.
 Getting the police to suppress legitimate dissent through sheer personnel and firepower supplements (by stepping up trivial arrests and illegal surveillance) just refines the state of corruption and induces more victims among the innocent.

-The most effective police departments are peace instruments.
-They are unlike secret police, intelligence agencies and armies; those are weapon technologies.
+The most effective police departments are peace instruments; unlike secret police, intelligence agencies and armies, which are weapon technologies.
 Well-run police use minimal force to suppress violence.
 In order to operate effectively, they must be backed by efficient social service agencies.
 Ideally, they submit to an honest and wary judiciary controlled by juries through tiers of public review and private appeal.
 At best, this police force should be recruited from an ethnic mix similar to the population they are patrolling, and live in the same neighborhoods they are assigned to patrol.

 Civic problems should be handled by social, legislative, voluntary and entrepreneurial interventions—not just pummeled by brute force.
 If legitimate grievances generate a mass demonstration, they must be dealt with constructively.
 New channels of communication need to be opened on the basis of their legitimacy.